-- Abnormal loss of interest and pleasure, as defined in criterion A2.
+- Loss of interest and pleasure, as defined in criterion A2.

 - Appetite or weight problems, either: abnormal weight loss (no diet) or loss of appetite; As well as abnormal weight gain or an abnormal increase of appetite.

-- Movement disorders, awkward or abnormal movements or abnormal deceleration (observable by others).
+- Movement disorders, awkward or abnormal movements or abnormal deceleration.

 - Fatigue or abnormal loss of energy.